Last page update: 4 October 2018

 ©2004-2018 F. Dörenberg, unless stated otherwise.
 All rights reserved worldwide.
 No part of this publication may be used without permission from the author.

 The designator of this model is HTG-1, where "HTG" = Hellschreiber Távírógép = Hellschreiber ticker-tape machine.
-It was manufactured by the Telefongyár company ("Telephone factory") in Budapest.
+It was manufactured by the Telefongyár company ("Telephone Factory") in Budapest, between 1948 and 1954 (ref.
+7).
 It is unclear if it was designed there as well.
-Telefongyár was founded in 1876.
-As the name suggests, it originally made telephone equipment.
-From World War I through World War II, they also made electronic components and radios.
-In 1925, the factory was bought by the I.T.T. conglomerate.
-In 1992, the company was privatized and became part of Siemens-Hungary.

 Two of these machines are in the collection of the Museum of War History (Hadtörténeti Intézet és Múzeum) in Budapest/Hungary (one is exhibited).
 About 15 thousand HTG-1 machines were built, but no more than about 20 are estimated to have survived (ref.
 6).